trends

 Photo : Vectorjuice

-Do you feel that it is urgent for your organisation to start its digital transition?
+Do you feel that your organisation should urgently begin its digital transition?
 Do you want to deal more efficiently with time- and energy-consuming daily tasks?

 Taking the next step is a good decision: it shows the vitality of your entity.
-It’s about making your working environment more dynamic, making processes more efficient, collecting, processing and storing your internal and external data more transparently.
-Robotic tools allow to refine the strategic vision of the managers and give the possibility to focus the energy of each employee on his core business.
+It’s about making your working environment more dynamic, making processes more efficient, and collecting, processing and storing your internal and external data more transparently.
+Automated tools allow managers to refine their strategic vision and give each employee the possibility to focus their energy on the core business.

 However, the transformation of a business and its information system is not trivial.
 You need to be careful about how you conduct your digital transformation.
-How can you avoid the pitfalls and blunders in this area?
+How can you avoid pitfalls and blunders?
 Here are the steps to follow, recommended by our experts, for a successful digital transition.

 1. “Must have”

-For the project to be successful, over time, it is important to note that it must be consistent with your organisation’s long-term development vision.
-As an example, the greatest Japanese leaders – known for their sense of organisation – work on the vision of their company over 5 generations… 500 years (!).
+For the project to be successful over time, it is important to note that it must be consistent with your organisation’s long-term development vision.
+As an example, the greatest Japanese leaders – known for their sense of organisation – understand the work on the vision of their companies as lasting over 5 generations… that’s hundreds of years (!).

 It is essential to foresee the interest of the project in the short, medium and long term in order to consider all its aspects, as you integrate the tools you have chosen.

 Looking at what your direct or indirect competitors are doing can be a source of inspiration and new ideas.
-Let yourself dream for a meeting or a coffee with your colleagues, these exchanges will open the door to many interesting ideas, more or less easily realised.
+Let yourself dream during a meeting or a coffee with your colleagues.
+These exchanges will open the door to many interesting ideas, whether they’re more or less easily realisable.
 And they will help you to determine whether the tool(s) you have selected will work for you in the short or long term.

 It is therefore essential to prepare the ground with all your employees!